aspose-cells/Aspose-Cells-API-Tutorials/english/net/excel-display-settings-csharp-tutorials/get-paper-width-and-height-of-worksheet/_index.md

 **Can I customize the paper size of a spreadsheet with Aspose.Cells for .NET?**

 Yes, you can set a custom paper size by specifying the exact width and height dimensions using the `PaperWidth` and `PaperHeight` properties of the `PageSetup` class.

-**How can I download Aspose.Cells for .NET?**

-You can download Aspose.Cells for .NET from Aspose official website at: [https://www.aspose.com/en/cells/net](https://www.aspose .com/fr/cells/net)

-**Is there any sample code and documentation for using Aspose.Cells for .NET?**

-Yes, Aspose.Cells for .NET has extensive documentation and many code examples available on the Aspose site.
-You can consult the documentation and examples to learn how to use all the features offered by the library.